adrienmaloba/www.diagrams.net-source/_posts/2019-09-05-diagrams-offline.md

 You'll be able to save diagrams to your device, or keep them only in your browser.

-The following features are not available when you use the draw.io editor offline in your browser, including: cloud storage platforms, templates, clipart shapes, PlantUML insertion, external fonts, math typesetting, online help, and depending on your browser, exporting to PDF and image formats (PNG, JPG).
+The following features are not available when you use the draw.io editor offline in your browser, including: cloud storage platforms, external fonts and online help.